-Secret Empire #0 hit stands this week, marking Marvel’s 25th event—by our conservative count—in a little over a decade.
-Following the undeniable success of early event books like Civil War and House of M, Marvel has made annual (or more frequent!) events a tent pole of its publishing line, reaching a fever pitch over the last few years as events have bled into new cross-title events in a cascade of Russian Nesting doll comics.
+Secret Empire is officially in the can, marking Marvel’s 25th event—by our conservative count—in a little over a decade.
+Following the undeniable success of early event books like Civil War and House of M, Marvel has made annual (or more frequent!) events a tentpole of its publishing line, reaching a fever pitch over the last few years as events have bled into new cross-title events in a cascade of Russian-nesting-doll comics.
 What was once a genuinely major meet-up of franchises has now become an expected tide marker of Marvel’s yearly story progression, with events just as likely to result in a satisfying clash of titans as they are to disappoint and derail existing series.
 Due to the preorder-heavy nature of the direct market, most events are “successful,” at least in the short term, and so remain a standard way for Marvel to ramp up hype, reset storylines, reboot characters and, above all, sell some darn comic books.

-In honor of Secret Empire finally kicking off after months of controversy regarding its “Nazi Cap” storyline, we took a long, hard look at Marvel’s modern events and ranked them from worst to best.
+In honor of Secret Empire finally concluding after months of controversy regarding its “Nazi Cap” storyline, we revisited our list of Marvel’s modern events to determine where it fell between the best and the worst.
 To qualify as an “Event,” we determined a story needed a self-named core mini-series as well as tie-ins.
 This disqualified major sagas like “Messiah Complex” and “Spider-Verse,” which ran through existing titles, as well as limited series like DoomWar and Death of X that didn’t feature tie-in series.
 We evaluated series on their central storylines, ignoring tie-ins (for good or ill), and on quality of art and writing over impact (or else Civil War would hold the top 10 spots all on its own).
 Be sure to let us know on Twitter if you disagree.

 Artists: Adam Kubert, Leinil Francis Yu, Terry Dodson, Jim Cheung